carterprince/blogspot/README.md

 Compiles a Blogger blog into a standalone html file and PDF.

-Currently (as far as I'm aware) it only works for Blogger sites with the Contempo theme and an index page.
+Currently (as far as I'm aware) it only works for Blogger sites with the Contempo theme and a publicly-accessible index page.

 ## Usage